Medieval supermodels

 The artisans were offered quite a lot of choice, given that we encounter no less than fourteen different alphabets on its pages.
 What makes this book so special, however, is their quality and the manner in which the letters are designed: their shapes are produced by human figures in various uncomfortable positions—doing yoga exercises, it seems.

-Giovannino de Grassi, Model Book, late14th century, Bergamo, Biblioteca Civica, MS Cassaf.
-1.21
+Giovannino de Grassi, Alphabet Book, late 14th century (Biblioteca Civica, Bergamo, MS Cassaf.
+1.21)

 Giovannino was known for depicting exotic animals in their natural habitat and this book features such images as well.
-His pages provided models for other artists who wished to replicate his realistic depictions (the image of the cheetah to the left is from his workshop).
+His pages provided models for other artists who wished to replicate his realistic depictions (the image of the cheetah is from his workshop).

 Marginal decoration